45gfg9/srun-c/README.md

-# Srun
+# srun-c

-Yet another Srun login utility, but written in C and with ESP32 support.
+Yet another **srun** login utility, but written in C and with ESP32 support.

 The main files `srun.h` and `srun.c` can be dropped into an existing project and compile along with it.
 You may also build an executable directly for your OS.